KurtLehnardt/popcorn/README.md

 # popcorn

-Share authentically and discover people who uplift and inspire you Meditate before posting
+Share authentically and discover people who uplift and inspire you.

+Meditate before posting